bwalia/webimpetus-src/devops/scripts/MIGRATION_SCRIPT_FIXES.md

 ### 3. Database Connection Issues
 **Problem:**
-- Script was using hostname `webimpetus-db` which is only resolvable inside Docker
+- Script was using hostname `workerra-ci-db` which is only resolvable inside Docker
 - Running script from host machine couldn't resolve this hostname

 **Solution:**